How to stop competing on price?

 Sell the outcome, not the task

-Most builders post a before and after photo and think the job is done.
-But a photo of a finished project is just a task.
+Most business owners post a before and after photo and think the marketing job is done.
+But a photo of a finished project is just showing a task.
 To connect with a client, you must clearly explain the value you've added.

 Tone of voice

-If you feel your business isn't being understood the way it should be, request a brand review or see how we approach branding and website design at Kaveno Studio.
+If you feel your business isn't being understood the way it should be, request a brand review or read how we approach branding and website design at Kaveno Studio.

 Related articles